-Earlier this week I was asked if I had a scratch recipe for Funfetti Cupcakes.
+Earlier this week I was asked if I had a scratch recipe for Funfetti Cupcake Clones.
 My friend liked the box version (Betty Crocker’s is called Rainbow Chip and Pillsbury’s is Funfetti), but she’s living in Europe where it’s hard to find.
 I didn’t have a scratch version, but was up for the challenge!
 Especially since Fuzz was returning from a camp out and could use a special treat.

 Using my current favorite white cupcake recipe and the type of sprinkles I had on hand, I made these.
 The cakes were as light and tight crumbed as mix, but had a homemade flavor.
 My only issue was I skimped on the sprinkles.
 Next time I’ll use a couple of tablespoons rather than 1.
 Also, I used the tiny ball type sprinkles.
 Funfetti and Rainbow Chip are both made with larger sprinkles or tiny candies.

 Since I had the sprinkles out and the kitchen was already a mess, I decided to experiment with some tie dye cupcakes.
 Thinking 3 different colors plus the original color of the batter would be enough, I spooned out random amounts of batter and mixed in yellow, blue, and red gel color.
 The cupcakes looked like this.

 - 3 1/4 cups sifted cake flour (not self-rising) – 11.8 oz